 Are you stretch wrapping your pallets by hand?
-Relying on manual labor to consistently protect your products in transit may be causing your company to lose money in the long-run.
-If your products are in high demand and you are cutting it close or even worse, missing your customers requested orders, you may be able to remedy this with automation at your end-of-line.
-Hand-wrapping pallets is less cost-effective at a certain point while automated stretch-wrapping machinery can save on time, and on costs.
+Relying on manual labor to consistently protect your products in transit may be causing your company to lose money in the long run.

-The idea of saving money have your attention?
-Learn more about how to determine when it's time to switch from hand-wrapping pallets to automated pallet-wrapping machinery.
+Does the idea of saving money have your attention?
+Learn how to determine when to switch from hand-wrapping pallets to automated pallet-wrapping machinery.

 Manual wrapping in your production line is not efficient for higher volume manufacturers.
 While the rest of your line may be pumping out finished goods ready to be palletized, the workers at the end of the production line are literally running around in circles to meet targets.

 Significant productivity increases can be seen with the automation of your end-of-line packaging solutions.
 Even with a minor upgrade to a semi-automatic pallet wrapper, it is possible to see increases of 100% or more.

 A customer evaluated their productivity around palletizing and found that their employees spent an average of four minutes wrapping a single pallet by hand.
 Talk about getting the spins at work!
 Two of their employees were wrapping 125 pallets each per week.